-On Wed Feb 22, Beaverton welcomed students from across the district into its halls to show off all that BHS has to offer.
-At least 50 student volunteers lent a hand in making the evening a booming success.
-Parents and students were nothing but enthusiastic for the 2017-2018 school year, despite obvious conflicts over the district boundary changes that have occurred over the past year.
+On Wednesday, February 22, Beaverton welcomed students from across the district into its halls to show off all that it has to offer.
+At least fifty student volunteers lent a hand, making the evening a success.
+Parents and students were enthusiastic for the 2017-2018 school year, despite obvious conflicts over the district boundary changes that have occurred over the past year.

-Some incoming freshmen that were set to go to Sunset High School before the district boundary changes expressed their change of heart after seeing what BHS was really all about.
-Soon-to-be freshman Charles Mackin said “At first I was a little disappointed but then I discovered all about Beaverton and I realized it’s a really good school.
+Some incoming freshmen that were set to go to Sunset High School before the district boundary changes expressed their change of heart after seeing what BHS was all about.
+Soon-to-be freshman Charles Mackin said, “At first, I was a little disappointed, but then I discovered all about Beaverton and I realized it’s a really good school.
 I’m really excited now.”
-Another incoming freshman Ingrid Tlell noted “[I’m] a bit sad but it’s okay because [my friends and I] can visit each other once in awhile.”

 Another incoming freshman, Ingrid Tlell, noted, “[I’m] a bit sad but it’s okay because [my friends and I] can visit each other once in a while.”

 Future Beaver and incoming freshman Loke Yokoyama attended Raleigh Hills K-8.
 She shared her thoughts on her experience on Incoming Student Night.
 “I think I got a lot of background information about the teachers themselves and my counselor Mrs. Perez.
 I’m thinking that all this background information I have now as an 8th grader [will] help me decide what to take.
 I have to turn in my forecasting sheet on Friday but now I have time to change my classes and look further into it.
 Now I feel like I can get better grades at the end of my 8th-grade year so I can get better grades freshman year and so on.”